noctuid/dotfiles/scripts/bin/writing/README.md

 #### Notes
 Every line that isn't a chapter title or subtext is a paragraph.
 Leading whitespace and newlines don't matter.

 Quotations should be surrounded by either " or ' unless in section/chapter headings (left quote is ` and right quote is ' then).
-Dirtytalk is used to format the quotations properly.
+Dirtytalk is used to format the quotations properly (to curly quotes).
 One level of nested quotes is supported.
-The number of quotes must match, and single quotes preceded by a letter (e.g. Jack's inflamed sense of rejection) are ignorned.
+The number of quotes must match, and single quotes preceded by a letter (e.g. Jack's inflamed sense of rejection) are ignorned. [vim-textobj-quote](https://github.com/reedes/vim-textobj-quote) may also be worth looking at

 Only hashes, backslashes, underscores, asterisks, and ^ or + at the start of the line need to be escaped to be specified as the literal characters.
 Other characters should not be escaped.